This post may contain affiliate links. Please see my disclosure policy for details.

 So, once you’ve had a good mooch around the moor, what now?
-Well there are plenty of places that you can visit just outside of Bodmin Moor.
+Well, there are plenty of places that you can visit just outside of Bodmin Moor.

 The nearby town of Bodmin, is a heritage area that is famous for its resident jail.
 Indeed, Bodmin Jail was a notorious prison back in the day.

-All manner of debtors, poachers, smuggler’s, murderers and robbers were kept here in its walls.
+All manner of debtors, poachers, smugglers, murderers, and robbers were kept here in its walls.
 It’s now a museum that is said to be haunted.

 Brave souls can even stay over for the night in their hotly anticipated boutique hotel due to open in 2020!

-Nearby is Cornwall’s Regimental Museum which has over 12,000 military artefacts to find or you can go for The Courtroom Experience which is a unique attraction where you can get involved in a historic trial.
+Nearby is Cornwall’s Regimental Museum which has over 12,000 military artifacts to find or you can go for The Courtroom Experience which is a unique attraction where you can get involved in a historic trial.